General Ledger Basics: Definition and Examples

 2. Add the account numbers below the account name in the general ledger.

-4. In the description column, record what the transaction involves so you can easily keep track of all financial transactions.
+4. In the description column, record what the transaction involves so you can keep track of all financial transactions.

 5. Decide whether the account needs to be debited or credited.
 Assets and expenses increase on the debit side and decrease on the credit side of the T-account.
 Liabilities, equity, and revenue increase on the credit side and decrease on the debit side.